Tips to Improve Your Mile Run Time

 TIP #9: REGULARLY INCLUDE HIIT WORKOUTS

-HIIT (High Intensity Interval Training) sessions—such as Tabata sprints—will bolster your conditioning and improve your speed.
+HIIT (High Intensity Interval Training) sessions—such as Tabata sprints–-will bolster your conditioning and improve your speed.

-From 50 meter sprints to 800 meter intervals, these distances can be brutally challenging at full intensity, but are worth the blood, sweat, and tears in their ability to transform your speed.
+From 50 meter sprints to 800-meter intervals, these distances can be brutally challenging at full intensity, but are worth the blood, sweat, and tears in their ability to transform your speed.

 Hill running workouts will also improve strength and power, which translates to speed.
 For a really good resource on how to use hills to your best advantage, check out Hill Running: Survive and Thrive, also by Jeff Grant.

-Here’s an example of one of our High Intensity Running workouts that integrates mind training and technique.
+Here’s an example of one of our High-Intensity Running workouts that integrates mind training and technique.

-Complete the technique drill first as a part of your warm-up.
 Then, Run #1 and 2, incorporating the Mind Hack.
-“Other People” means racing others, supporting others and honoring others in your mind.
+“Other People” means racing others, supporting others, and honoring others in your mind.

 - Run #1